sa-y-an/OMRNet/README.md

 # OMRNet

-Neural Networks to classify answer boxes
+OMRNet that classifies answer boxes into three class: Marked, empty and crossed-out